coder0107/codepad-pwa/README.md

-# CodePad - A Chrome OS multi-language text editor
+# CodePad - A Web multi-language text editor

 ![gghBeJ/codepad.jpg](https://image.ibb.co/gghBeJ/codepad.jpg)

 ## Note

-Code Pad IDE is a free and lightweight IDE/text editor built for Chrome operating system.
-Code Pad allows you to write code and build projects in an easy way right on your Chrome OS device.
+Code Pad IDE is a free and lightweight IDE/text editor built for the web.
+Code Pad allows you to write code and build projects in an easy way right from your web browser.

 The IDE supports a variety of different languages!